rede-org/language-design/specification/annexes/annex-c/comments.md

+---
+description: >-
+  The following code examples demonstrate how comments can be added to code.
+See section [TBD] for details.
+---

 # Comments

-The following code examples demonstrate how comments can be added to code.
-See section \[TBD] for details.

 ## In General